 • Purchase supplies such as a Notary seal and journal

-While no state requires you to have Notary errors & omissions insurance, it is advisable for any self-employed Notary to have an E&O policy.
+While no state requires you to have Notary errors & omissions insurance, it is advisable for any self-employed Notary to have an E&O policy as liability protection.

 Step 2: Create a business plan